ITProjectGroup25/contract-advice-ai-tool-itgroup25/frontend/src/app/grant-support/_components/chatbot/CHATBOT_FLOW.md

 **Next Steps:**
 1. Review the relevant documentation linked above
 2. If your issue is resolved, no further action is needed
-3. If you need additional clarification, the RIC staff will contact you within 1-2 business days

-This automated response covers approximately 80% of simple queries.
-If your specific situation requires personalized attention, our grants team will review your submission within 1-2 business days.
+3. If you need additional clarification, the RIC staff will contact you soon This automated response covers approximately 80% of simple queries.
+If your specific situation requires personalized attention, our grants team will review your submission.

 [End - No more options]
 ```